Scotty McCreery: 2020–2022: Same Truck

+2023–present: Rise & Fall

+McCreery released the single "Cab in a Solo" on August 18, 2023 as the lead single to his sixth studio album, Rise & Fall.
+It reached number one in May 2024 ahead of the release of the album.
+Rise & Fall was received with positive reviews, drawing comparisons to 1990's country.
+The second lead single from the album, "Fall of Summer," was sent to country radio on May 28, 2024.

+In 2025, McCreery released the single "Bottle Rockets" featuring Hootie & the Blowfish.
+The song reached number one on both the Billboard Country Airplay chart and the Canada Country chart.

 Personal life

 McCreery is a Christian.
 He graduated from Garner Magnet High School in 2012, and attended North Carolina State University in Raleigh, North Carolina, pursuing a bachelor's degree in communications.
 Although he is one fourth Puerto Rican, he does not speak Spanish fluently, and regrets that he did not learn the language when he was younger.
 In September 2017, McCreery became engaged to his longtime girlfriend Gabi Dugal.
-They were married on June 16, 2018, in North Carolina.
-In June 2022, McCreery and his wife Gabi announced that they were expecting their first child, a baby boy, in November.
+They were married on June 16, 2018, in the mountains of Ashe County, North Carolina.
+In June 2022, McCreery and his wife Gabi announced that they were expecting their first child, a baby boy.
 Their son was born on October 24, 2022.
+Their second son was born on September 18, 2025.

 Influences

 McCreery said that during his childhood, he listened to Merle Haggard, George Jones, and Conway Twitty; and he cites Elvis Presley as his greatest musical influence.

 Personal interests

 McCreery is an avid sports fan and is a particular fan of the Carolina Hurricanes, as well as the Boston Red Sox and New England Patriots — his father having grown up in the Boston area.
-He is an avid fan of the NC State Wolfpack sports, having been raised in greater Raleigh and attended NC State University.
+He is an avid fan of NC State Wolfpack sports, having been raised in the greater Raleigh area and attended NC State University.

 McCreery sang the National Anthem before the Patriots AFC divisional game on January 16, 2016.
 On October 4, 2013, he began blogging for Major League Baseball, continuing to blog for the remainder of the 2013 Major League Baseball season.